aadzz1862/AWSFileProcessor/README.md

 #### poc-react-app

-This folder contains cod for the frontend React.js application.
+This folder contains code for the frontend React.js application.

 ## Build and Deployment